-Claire Donovan is a Junior majoring in French and Francophone Studies and minoring in International Development Studies and Peace Studies.
-The Nanovic Institute awarded Claire a Break Travel and Research Grant for Sophomores and Juniors to conduct research for her project, “‘The French and the other’ as examplified by Sarah Baartman.”
-She traveled to Paris over fall break.
-Claire recently wrote about her experience:
+Annie Rhodes is a Senior majoring in French and Francophone Studies and Sociology.
+The Nanovic Institute awarded Annie a Senior Travel and Research Grant to travel to Paris over fall break to conduct archival research.
+Annie recently wrote about her experience:

 I arrived in Paris on October 19th, a Saturday afternoon.
 The Bibliotheque Nationale de France (BNF or National Library of France) was closed, so after dropping off my things at the apartment I had rented in the fifth arrondissement, I decided to explore my environs and orient myself in the neighborhood.
 The location was perfect.
 Only a 10-minute walk from the bustling area of Rue Muffetard, and only about a 20-minute walk from the Latin Quarter and universities such as the Ecole Normale Superieur and the Sorbonne, I was in the heart of the student’s Paris.
 There were inexpensive places to eat, great bookstores around every corner, and students congregating in parks and outside independent movie houses—all just a few steps from my apartment!
 Before when I’d stayed in Paris, it was always in a hotel or hostel near tourist attractions, and I’d always been surrounded by foreigners.
 So I was very excited: appropriately, this time in Paris, when the point of my trip was academic research, I would be experiencing something of the student’s life in Paris rather than that of a tourist.